According to a study of hundreds of couples, carried out by Dr. Susan Campbell, every relationship goes through the following 5 stages:

 If the relationship survives the power struggle stage, it moves into “Stability” – a more accepting, more peaceful stage.

-Stability Stage – when comes to this stage, the couple accepts one another as individual persons and they learn mutual respect.
+Stability Stage – at this stage, the couple accepts one another as individual persons and they learn mutual respect.
 They realise that they cannot change their partner and give up the desire to.
 They learn how to manage their conflicts, rather than being upset by them.
 They set clear boundaries, negotiate differences and define role expectations.

 However, if the couple becomes too attached to the hard won peace and stability, their relationship might stop growing and stagnates.
 All growth involves risk, pain and uncertainty, it requires a change and step outside comfort zone.